Jan-Kerschbaum/Parec/README.md

 ➡️ On the left you'll find a graph of topics and terms related to the one you entered.
 ➡️ On the right, you find your personal list of recommended papers based on the topic.
 Click on a link to view the paper on [arXiv](https://arxiv.org/).

-⚠️ Please re-load your page before you enter a new search query.

 ***
 ## 🎥 Demo <a name="demo"></a>